-The Audit Committee's policy on pre-approval of fees and other compensation paid to the independent registered accounting firm requires the Chairman of the Audit Committee to sign all engagement letters of the principal independent accountant prior to commencement of any services.
-All fees paid in 2012 were approved in accordance with these procedures.
-All of the work performed in auditing our financial statements for the last two fiscal years by the principal independent accountants, KPMG LLP, has been performed by their full-time, permanent employees.
+The Audit Committee's policy on pre-approval of fees and other compensation paid to the independent registered accounting firm requires the Audit Committee to approve all services and fees of the principal independent accountant prior to commencement of any services.
+All fees paid in 2013 were approved in accordance with these procedures.
+All of the work performed in auditing our financial statements for the last two fiscal years by the principal independent accountants, Ernst & Young LLP for fiscal 2013 and KPMG LLP for fiscal 2012, has been performed by their full-time, permanent employees.